aguilarandres/time/README.md

-Objective: Create tests using Jest and Node
+Objective: Create unit tests using Jest and Node

 Function: simple function that converts milliseconds to seconds